Heidi A Sauder, PhD

 She/Her/Hers

-While I was applying to graduate schools, my little brother was diagnosed with cancer and, through his treatment and recovery, I knew chronic illness would be a focus of my work, both for patients and for their families. and I pursued a health psychology emphasis during my training in San Diego, California.
+While I was applying to graduate schools, my little brother was diagnosed with cancer and, through his treatment and recovery, I knew chronic illness would be a focus of my work, both for patients and for their families.
+I pursued a health psychology emphasis during my training in San Diego, California.
 My interest in couples’ work was sparked when I joined a research group that was studying the physiology of anger and I thought what better way to elicit anger than have married people talk to each other.
 My literature review led me to the work and lab of John Gottman, PhD, a brilliant mind and a kind and generous person.
 My dissertation explored the physiology of emotion and marital satisfaction.

 Although I wrote pages on marital satisfaction and planned to practice as a marital therapist, following my own wedding and first move with my spouse, I realized knowing about marriage was different from being married.
 I returned to my first interest and began my career as an adolescent psychologist and continued this practice for a decade.